thrasher-corp/gocryptotrader/backtester/data/kline/csv/README.md

 ## data package overview

-This package will retreive data for the backtester via a CSV file
+This package is responsible for the loading of kline data via a CSV file.
+It can retrieve candle data or trade data which is converted into candle data.

 ### Please click GoDocs chevron above to view current GoDoc information for this package